-The three landing gears use Cleveland Aircraft Products 6.00 x 6, fourply rating, type III tires and tubes.
-(Refer to paragraph 8.23.)
+The main landing gears use $6.00 \times 6$ wheels and the nose gear carries a $5.00 \times 5$ wheel.
+All three tires are four-ply rating, type III tires with tubes.
+(Refer to paragraph 8.23).

 Wheels are removed by taking off the hub cap, cotter pin, axle nut, and the two bolts holding the brake segment in place.
 Mark tire and wheel for reinstallation; then dismount by deflating the tire, removing the three through-bolts from the wheel and separating the wheel halves.